exom-dev/no-clid/README.md

 app.listen(80);
 ```

-> If it is the case, NoClid will automatically redirect the user to the filtered URL, while keeping other request parameters the same.
+> If the URL contains `clid` parameters, NoClid will automatically redirect the user to the filtered URL, while keeping other request parameters the same.

 ### Default
 By default, NoClid will filter `fbclid` and `gclid` query parameters.

 ### Changing the default

-NoClid supports an array with query parameters you want to filter as fucntion argument.
+NoClid accepts an array of query parameters that should be filtered.

 ```javascript
 app.use(noclid(['q', 'lang', 'any-query-you-want']));